101 Dalmatians II: Patch's London Adventure: Plot

-Some time after the events of the first film, the Radcliffe family and their 101 Dalmatians are preparing to move to their "Dalmatian Plantation", a home in the countryside with plenty of room for all of them.
-However, one of the puppies, Patch, feels ignored and wishes to be unique like his television hero, Thunderbolt.
+Sometime after the events of the first film, the Radcliffe family and their 101 Dalmatians are preparing to move to their "Dalmatian Plantation", a home in the countryside with plenty of room for all of them.
+However, one of the puppies, Patch, feels ignored and wishes to be unique like his television hero, Thunderbolt (portrayed by a German Shepherd actor).
 While watching The Thunderbolt Adventure Hour, Patch hears about a chance to appear on the show.
-Patch is accidentally left behind when his family leaves for the plantation, so he decides to head for the audition to meet his hero and win a guest spot on the show, but fails to impress the producers.
-Meanwhile, Thunderbolt's sidekick Lil' Lightning is mistreated and underappreciated and tricks Thunderbolt into believing that he would be replaced and convinces him to go make "real-life heroic deeds" so he would trick the producers into making himself the hero of his own show.
+Patch is accidentally left behind when his family leaves for the plantation, but lucky for him, this is his chance to head for the audition to meet his hero and win a guest spot on the show, but fails to impress the producers.
+Meanwhile, Lil' Lightning, who portrays Thunderbolt's sidekick, is mistreated and underappreciated and tricks Thunderbolt into believing that he would be replaced and convinces him to go make "real-life heroic deeds" so he would trick the producers into making himself the hero of his own show.
 Seeing how much Patch knows about his adventures, Thunderbolt decides to ask him for help.

 Elsewhere in London, Cruella de Vil, unable to purchase furs due to being on probation and a restraining order after being exposed and arrested for stealing the Radcliffes' original 15 puppies, attempts to soothe her fixation on spots with the help of Lars, a French beatnik artist.
 In order to inspire him, she restarts her hunt for the Dalmatians, using a newspaper picture of Patch to find their new address.
 Patch's family finally becomes aware that he is missing and returns to London to search for him.
 Cruella bails her former henchmen, Horace and Jasper Badun, out of prison.
 She sends them in a stolen dog food truck to steal the remaining puppies.
 The Baduns succeed after dealing with Nanny, and they take the puppies to Lars.
 When Cruella requests she be made a masterpiece from the puppies' fur, Lars refuses, not wanting to harm the puppies.
 Enraged, Cruella has him bound and gagged and returns to her original evil plan of making a Dalmatian fur coat.